GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 Mappers
 -------
-The mapper classes provide the means by which the recipe system matches inputs to data processing tasks, i.e., primitives.
+The mapper classes are the core of the Recipe System and provide the means by which the Recipe System matches input datasets to processing tasks.
 When applicable primitive classes and recipes are found, the mappers return objects of the appropriate kind to the caller; the ``PrimitiveMapper`` returning an instance of the applicable primitive class; the ``RecipeMapper`` returning the actual recipe function object from the applicable recipe library.
 The ``Reduce`` class is responsible for applying to the mapper-returned primitive instance to the mapper-returned recipe function, at which point, processing begins.

 Currently, there are two functional mapper classes, ``RecipeMapper`` and ``PrimitiveMapper``, which are subclassed on the base class, ``Mapper``.
-These classes and their modules are located under *gemini_python* in ``recipe_system/mappers``.
+These classes and their modules are located under DRAGONS in ``recipe_system/mappers``.

 .. _ipkg: